hoverbike1/TOTK-Mods-collection/README.md

 [Gloom issue took by Red_BY using a RTX 2080 at 3x render scale - with & without Shadows x1024](https://imgsli.com/MTc5MTYx)
 </br>

-- Graphics - **Anisotropic Filtering fix** : Fix Anisotropic Filtering.
+- Graphics - **Anisotropic Filtering fix** : Fixes Anisotropic Filtering.
 Anisotropic Filtering is a render method that increase the texture quality in low angles.
 Set Anisotropic Filtering to 16 in Yuzu advanced graphics settings.
 [Difference Off/On](https://imgsli.com/MTc5MzQ0)